rockettheme/docs/Docs/wordpress/themes/versla/demo.md

 -----

 Here is a list of particles that are available in Versla, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Themes > Versla - Home > Layout.
-Any additional particles that are found in the Subpages of our Versla RocketLauncher can be located via your WordPress Administrator > Extensions > Modules.
-WordPress allows you to search for Modules by Page (see Search Tools > Select Page in Module Manager), so finding these modules should prove to be simple.

 * Theme Particles
     * [Owl Carousel](particle_owl.md)